 You can find very nice Wadi Rum, Jordan hostels for a very affordable price.
 However, keep in mind that the accommodation may charge extra for additional services such as transportation from the park entrance, meals (remember you’re in dessert, so self catering options are extremely limited), and tours around Wadi Rum.
 The price of a tour is often per group, but it is fairly easy to team up with other solo travelers and split the costs.

-Written by local enthusiast for Wadi Rum hostels
+Written by Travel Expert Wadi Rum

 Martin Straatman